SIHtestide/kufast/README.md

 ### (Admin only) Enable PodNodeSelector Admission Plugin
-If you intend to use the limitation feature of tenant-target (see concepts), you need to enable the [admission controller "PodNodeSelector"](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podnodeselector) in your Kubernetes.
-In a default k8s installation you can do that by modifing the Kubernetes API Server Manifest as shown below:
+If you intend to use the limitation feature of tenant-target (see concepts), you need to enable the [admission controller "PodNodeSelector"](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podnodeselector) in your Kubernetes cluster.
+In a default k8s installation you can do that by modifying the Kubernetes API Server manifest as shown below:
 ```bash
 #add ,PodNodeSelector to the --enableadmission-plugin flag
 vim /etc/kubernetes/manifests/kube-apiserver.yaml
 ```
+The PodNodeSelector-admission controller will check every new pods desired deployment node and denies the deployment, if the node does not match with the policies set on the namespace or within the controller.
 ### (Admin only) Install a CNI
 If you want to separate nodes with network policies, a [CNI](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) needs to be installed to your Kubernetes Cluster.
 The plugin must be able to understand generic Kubernetes